ahasan09/typescript-assignment/README.md

 ### version 0.0.1:
 ### Installation
 Install redis-server and keep it up
- * If you are on MAC download redis-server from this link [redis-server](https://github.com/dmajkic/redis/downloads), if don't install yet .
+ * If you are on windows download redis-server from this link [redis-server](https://github.com/dmajkic/redis/downloads), if don't install yet .
 Then install it on your machine and ensure that redis server is running.
- * If you are not on windows download redis-server from this link [redis-server](https://redis.io/download), if don't install yet .
+ * If you are not on mac download redis-server from this link [redis-server](https://redis.io/download), if don't install yet .
 Then install it on your machine and ensure that redis server is running.

 Here are the steps
  * install dependency using npm ``` npm i```